pragmaticlinuxblog/yasymon/README.md

 `git clone https://github.com/pragmaticlinuxblog/yasymon.git ~/yasymon`

+Alternatively, you can directly download the source code from the [Yasymon repository](https://github.com/pragmaticlinuxblog/yasymon) on GitHub and extract its contents to directory `~/yasymon`.

-Installing Yasymon is now as simple as running this command:
+Installing Yasymon is now as simple as running this command from the `~/yasymon` directory:

 `sudo make install`

 All users on your system can now run Yasymon, simply by typing `yasymon` in the terminal.

-After completing the Yasymon installation, you can remove the cloned Git repository:
+After completing the Yasymon installation, you can remove the cloned / downloaded Git repository:

 `rm -rf ~/yasymon`

+Note that the installation automatically created a Python virtual environment for you and installed all package dependencies in there.
+So no need to worry about package version conflicts in your system's Python environment.

 ## Removal

-Run the following commands to remove Yasymon from your system:
+Run the following command to remove Yasymon from your system:

 `sudo make uninstall`